Who are our Governing Bodies?

 Who are the instructors?

 Our instructors are all qualified to the standards demanded by the National Governing Bodies.
 They have first aid, safeguarding, disability awareness training and are DBS checked.
-Many of them are ex teachers.
 Their qualifications are kept on record and regularly updated.
-All sessions are supervised by a senior instructor/coach in accordance with their requirements.

 What should I wear?

-Casual clothing and non slip footwear that doesn’t mind getting wet (preferably not open-toe sandals).
+Casual clothing and non slip footwear that you don’t mind getting wet (preferably not open-toe sandals).